Department and Program Descriptions

 JAPANESE

-The Department of Asian Languages, Literatures, and Cultures regularly offers four levels of language instruction in Modern Japanese, designed to enable the student to become proficient in aural comprehension, speaking, reading, and writing.
+The Department of Asian Languages, Literatures, and Cultures regularly offers four levels of language instruction in Japanese, designed to enable the student to become proficient in aural comprehension, speaking, reading, and writing.
 The department also offers disciplinary courses taught in either English or Japanese on Japanese literature, linguistics, or cultural studies.
 Students are strongly encouraged to begin or continue their language study during their first and sophomore years so that they can study abroad in Asia later on and reach the truly advanced level before graduating from Williams.
 Students majoring in Japanese are strongly encouraged to study in Japan during one or both semesters of their junior year, or during the summer.
 We hold an active Japanese Language Table in a college dining hall where students and faculty meet weekly for lively conversations in Japanese.
 The department sponsors various extracurricular activities each year, so as to give students a chance for contact with the language and culture outside the classroom.

 Major